-As of December 31, 2020, we had federal net operating loss carryforwards of approximately \$226.0 million, due to prior period losses, \$138.1 million of which, if not utilized, will begin to expire in 2027.
+As of June 30, 2021, we had federal net operating loss carryforwards of approximately \$226.0 million, due to prior period losses, \$138.1 million of which, if not utilized, will begin to expire in 2027.
 These net operating loss carryforwards could expire unused and be unavailable to offset future income tax liabilities, which could adversely affect our profitability.
-These federal net operating loss carryforwards are fully reserved under a valuation allowance in the unaudited condensed balance sheets as of September 30, 2021 and December 31, 2020.
 On December 22, 2017, the U.S. government enacted H.R.
 1, "An Act to provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018" (informally titled the Tax Cuts and Jobs Act).
 Under the Tax Cuts and Jobs Act, U.S. federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
 It is uncertain if and to what extent various states will conform to the Tax Cuts and Jobs Act.
 To the extent that we continue to generate taxable losses in the United States, unused losses will carry forward to offset future taxable income (subject to any applicable limitations), if any.
 In addition, under Section 382 and Section 383 of the Code, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
 We performed a Section 382 ownership change analysis in 2017 and determined that we experienced an ownership change in 2010, which resulted in a portion of our net operating loss carryforwards being subject to an annual limitation under Section 382 through 2012.
 No other ownership changes or limitations on our historical net operating loss carryforwards were noted through the year ended December 31, 2017.
 In addition, we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, including as a result of the conversion of our outstanding convertible debt or as a result of future changes in our stock ownership.
 If we determine that an ownership change has occurred and our ability to use our historical net operating loss carryforwards is materially limited, it would harm our future operating results by increasing our future tax obligations.